helium/HIP/0000-Hotspots-Providing-Redundant-Coverage-Must-Compete-With-First-to-Witness.md

 ***Invalidation Reason***

 *Invalidation Reason* means that witnesses are invalidated with invalidation reason 'Redundant Coverage'
-### Why use resolution 11 hexes?
-When the distances between hotspots are [calculated using hexes](https://h3geo.org/docs/core-library/restable/), the hotspots are assumed to be at the center of the hex.
-As the resolution number increases, the location of the hotspot is more accurate, since the size of the hex containing the hotspot decreases.
 ### Example invalidation function
 Imagine that all of the witnesses to a beacon were stored in a list sorted by *First to Witness*.
 There are greater than *Maximum Witnesses* to the beacon.
 - Start at the head of the list.
 Check if there are other hotspots in the list that are within *Minimum Distance* and invalidate them.